Version 1.1, October 2019

 Like other companies, we have experienced requests where the sender tries to trick us into providing data about another person or delete the data of another person.
 To avoid this, we may ask for additional information or confirmation of the sender’s identity.

-When you exercise your right to be deleted, we will delete or anonymize your data.
-We will register evidence in our secure and limited access Deletion Log, from where the data will be deleted in accordance with our Data and Document Retention Policy.
+When you exercise your right to be deleted, we will delete your data.
+As required by law, we will register evidence of the deletion or anomization in our secure and limited access Deletion Log, from where the data will be deleted in accordance with our Data Retention Policy.

 The Deletion Log will contain the following data: